grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     ```
     <br/>

+2. Run the following command to inspect the hardware attributes of each node:
+    ```
+    (undercloud) [stack@osp16-undercloud ~]$ openstack overcloud node introspect --all-manageable --provide
+    ```

+    - Use the --all-manageable option to introspect only the nodes that are in a managed state.
+In this example, all nodes are in a managed state.

+    - Use the --provide option to reset all nodes to an available state after introspection.

 2. Run the following command, one at a time, to inspect the hardware attributes of each node using the Nodes `UUID`:

     __IMPORTANT READ THIS:__   This process is incredibly unreliable, sometimes it works and sometimes it doesn't.